- Written by Dr.Mehmet Demircioglu

 A good hair transplant should not begin with pressure.
 It should begin with clarity.

-Why do I want you to slow down before paying a deposit?
+Why should you slow down before paying a deposit?

-A deposit is not automatically a warning sign.
-Serious clinics reserve long surgical days, prepare a team, and protect the schedule from last minute cancellations.
+A deposit is not always a warning sign.
+A properly planned surgical day takes time, team preparation, and schedule protection from last minute cancellations.

 Before you book, you should know whether your case has been properly assessed.
 A few photos and a fast graft estimate may be enough for an early opinion, but they are not enough for a final surgical decision.

-I want a patient to understand the diagnosis first.
-If the hair loss pattern is unstable, if the donor area may be weak, or if there is thinning on the sides or lower donor zone, the conversation changes completely.
+The diagnosis has to come first.
+If the hair loss pattern is unstable, if the donor area may be limited, if there is thinning on the sides or lower donor zone, or if a history of hair pulling changes the timing, the conversation changes completely.

 A rushed decision often comes from fear.
-The patient worries that if he waits, he will lose the slot, the discount, the clinic, or his chance to fix the problem.
+The patient worries that waiting means losing the slot, the discount, the clinic, or the chance to fix the problem.

 Fear is a very poor surgical adviser.
 It makes patients accept vague answers because they do not want to start the research process again.